Jack Plate - Plug and Play, Mono / Stereo

 You are not going to get an 8 ohm load out of 4 x 16 ohm speakers, only 4 (all in parallel) or 16 (2 pair in series, then that pair of pairs in parallel).
 Wired per the 4 x 16 ohm speakers you would get the impedance's marked on the plate.

 3 answers I have a 2x12 cab with 2 8ohm speakers.
 Is there any way to get 8ohm mono?
 I want to connect it in parallel with another 8ohm 4x12 cab, so i can get a total 4ohm load to match my 4ohm bassman head(2x12 8ohm + 4x12 8ohm= total 8ohm load if connected in parallel, right?).
 Maybe i can get it through the ''one side only 8ohm mono''?
 Thanks

 Asked by Anonymous on April 3rd, 2017.
-1 person subscribed to this question

 I have a 2X12 cabinet with different 8ohm speakers in it that I would like to be able to use separately (only one speaker), as well as together at 4ohms.
 Does this jack allow this?
 I assume the jack labeled 16ohms would basically be the 4ohm mix of the 2X 8ohm speakers?